Adversarial Rewards in Universal Learning for Contextual Bandits: Introduction

 \subsection{Summary of the present work}

-Our first main result shows that in the main case of interest of finite action spaces $\Acal$ and separable metrizable spaces $\Xcal$ admitting a non-atomic probability measure, optimistic universal learning is impossible, even under the mildest non-stationary model which we call \emph{oblivious}: rewards conditionally on their selected action and context are independent but may follow different conditional distributions.
+We mainly focus on bounded rewards.
+Our first main result shows that in the main case of interest of finite action spaces $\Acal$ and separable metrizable spaces $\Xcal$ admitting a non-atomic probability measure, optimistic universal learning is impossible, even under the weakest adversarial model which we call \emph{memoryless}: rewards conditionally on their selected action and context are independent but may follow different conditional distributions.
 This implies that adapting algorithms for specific context processes is necessary to ensure universal learning.
 This is the first example of such a phenomenon for online learning, for which previously considered settings always admitted optimistically universal learning rules, including realizable (noiseless) supervised learning \cite{hanneke:21,blanchard:22a,blanchard:22b}, arbitrarily noisy (potentially adversarial rewards) supervised learning \cite{hanneke:22a,blanchard:22d}, and stationary contextual bandits \cite{blanchard:22e}.
-Intuitively, we show that \emph{personalization} and \emph{generalization} are incompatible for non-stationary contextual bandits.
+Intuitively, \emph{personalization} and \emph{generalization} are incompatible for contextual bandits with adversarial rewards.